Brunel-Visualization/Brunel/gallery/src/main/webapp/sample_data/README.md

 This is free for non-commercial use, as described in [http://boardgamegeek.com/wiki/page/XML_API_Terms_of_Use](http://boardgamegeek.com/wiki/page/XML_API_Terms_of_Use)

 ### cpi.csv
-This is public domain data from the UK's Office for National Statistics [http://www.ons.gov.uk](http://www.ons.gov.uk)
+This data set is public domain data taken from the U.S. Bureau of Labor Statistics [http://www.bls.gov](http://www.bls.gov)

 ### minard
 These data sets are taken from a public domain graphic by Joseph Minard